ansible/ansible/docs/docsite/rst/playbooks_vault.rst

 Added in Ansible 1.5, "Vault" is a feature of ansible that allows keeping sensitive data such as passwords or keys in encrypted files, rather than as plaintext in your playbooks or roles.
 These vault files can then be distributed or placed in source control.

 To enable this feature, a command line tool, :ref:`ansible-vault` is used to edit files, and a command line flag :option:`--ask-vault-pass <ansible-vault --ask-vault-pass>` or :option:`--vault-password-file <ansible-vault --vault-password-file>` is used.
-Alternately, you may specify the location of a password file or command Ansible to always prompt for the password in your ``ansible.cfg file``.
+You can also modify your ``ansible.cfg`` file to specify the location of a password file or configure Ansible to always prompt for the password.
 These options require no command line flag usage.

 For best practices advice, refer to :ref:`best_practices_for_variables_and_vaults`.